 • Matt Cutts: Google Updates Will Be Jarring For A While (WebProNews)

-• Matt Cutts: “You shouldn’t put a lot of weight on +1s just yet” (State of Search liveblogging)JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+• Matt Cutts: “You shouldn’t put a lot of weight on +1s just yet” (State of Search liveblogging)JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.